Skip to content

 Answer: Shinnosuke Oka of Japan.

-89. What is the youngest age a gymnast can compete at the Games?
+89. What is the youngest age a gymnast can compete at the Olympics?
 (Medium)

-Answer: 16, with the exception year rule.
-The athlete must turn 16 during the calendar year of the Olympics.
+Answer: 16.
+The athlete must turn 16 during the calendar year of the Games.

 Olympic History and Forgotten Sports Trivia Questions [90-108]

-The Olympic torch relay is younger than World War II.
-Games gold medals haven’t been solid gold since 1912.
-And the first modern Games had live pigeon shooting in the lineup.
-History is where the most surprising Olympic trivia lives.
+The Olympic torch relay dates to Berlin 1936, not ancient Greece.
+Olympic gold medals have not been solid gold since Stockholm 1912.
+And the 1900 Paris Games ran live pigeon shooting.
+The history pages are where the odd Olympic trivia lives.

-90. When did the first ancient Games take place?
+90. When did the first ancient Olympic Games take place?
 (Medium)

 Answer: 776 BCE.
-In Olympia, in the western Peloponnese region of Greece.
+In Olympia, in the western Peloponnese.

 91. What was pankration in the ancient Games?
 (Hard)